 All property taxes become due and payable on November 1 of each year with an enforceable lien date of January 1, and are delinquent on April 1 of the following year.
 Discounts are allowed for early payment of 4, 3, 2, and 1% in November through February, respectively.
 Delinquent taxes on real property may be paid after the date of delinquency but prior to the sale of a tax certificate by paying all taxes, costs, advertising charges, and interest.
 For all real property with delinquent taxes, the tax collector advertises as required by statute and sells tax certificates.
-All unsold certificates are issued to the applicable county.
+All unsold certificates are issued to the County.
 Any persons owning real property upon which a tax certificate has been sold may redeem the property by paying the tax collector the face amount of the tax certificate plus interest and costs associated with the sale of the certificate.

-After taxes have been delinquent for two years, the owner of a tax certificate may file an application for tax deed sale.
-Counties are able to do the same two years after taxes were due.
-Pursuant to
+After taxes have been delinquent (April 1) for two years, the owner of a tax certificate may file an application for tax deed sale.
+The County is able to do the same two years after taxes were due.

-Florida Statutes, a fee is to be paid to the county tax collector and the county property appraiser for their services regarding the special assessments.
+Pursuant to Florida Statutes, a fee is to be paid to the county tax collector and the county property appraiser for their services regarding the special assessments.

-Total assessments on the 2014 Tax Roll are accounted for as follows:
+Total assessments on the 2015 Tax Roll are accounted for as follows:

 Total assessments (926 units @ \$600) \$ 555,600

-Less - discounts and adjustments (17,880)
+Less: discounts (19,793)

-537,720
+535,807

-Plus - late payment interest 689
+Plus late payment interest 522

-20.15.000 - 20.07.00 - 0.15 - 0.000 - \$ 538,409
+\$ 536,329